Crunchy Caramel Pecan Matzo Crack

 Shortcut

-- You can buy Matzo Farfel which is simply matzo already broken into little pieces.
+You can buy matzo farfel which is simply matzo already broken into little pieces.
 Just know that breaking up the matzo takes less than a minute though!
 And it’s probably fresher.
+I crush the matzo in a bag.

 Make Ahead

-- This treat can be made ahead and stored in a ziploc bag or sealed container.
-It will keep in the freezer for up to 2-3 months.
-Let it defrost for 5- minutes before serving.
-It’s also fine to keep in fridge for several days or more.
+Matzo crunch can be made ahead and stored in a ziploc bag or airtight container.
+It can be frozen for up to 2-3 months.
+Let it defrost for 5 minutes before serving.
+It’s also fine to keep it in the fridge for a week.

 - orange polenta cake (gluten free)